prog4biol/soc2020/sort_by_pvalue/README.md

 ENSGALG00000000151	ADAMTS19	NA	0
 ENSGALG00000000162	DMB1	NA	0
 ```
+ - Alright, well, not sure if it worked because we have these 'NA' values.

-Let's check out the other end of the file, we have 'NA' here at the top of our list
+ - Let's check out the other end of the file

+Use a reverse sort or do a tail of your orginal sort to check out the other end of the sorted file:
 ```
 $ sort -r -g -t$'\t' -k3 E-MTAB-2754-analytics.tsv | head
 ENSGALG00000035699	MARCHF6	0.999851391175025	0